 The Company's Vadodara Light Factory (VLF) has been actively involved in implementing Signify Eco Vision program.
 100% of waste generated is being recycled.
 Many energy saving projects were undertaken.
-Safety of employees is the foremost concern at VLF and working towards providing a safe and accident free working environment is a culture here.
-We have Started monitoring of participation in the INJURY PREVENTION RATE program for people engagement.
-Regular trainings and awareness sessions are carried out on Behavior Based Safety (BBS), Machine Safety for the employees to achieve zero accidents in the factory.
+Safety of employees is the foremost concern at VLF and working towards providing a safe and accident-free working environment is a culture here.
+Started monitoring of participation in the Injury Prevention Rate program for people engagement.
+Regular training and awareness sessions are carried out on Behavior Based Safety (BBS), Machine Safety for the employees to achieve zero accidents in the factory.